How to Teach a Dog to Stay

 • Open and close a door

-Teach your dog to stay outdoors
+Teach a dog to stay outdoors

 Training outdoors is a new distraction for your dog.
 Of course, you won’t be introducing difficult distractions like other dogs or people at this point, but the new environment will in itself be a distraction.
 So everything else must be made more simple.

-Rewarding the dog outdoors
+Rewarding your dog outdoors

-Indoors you were able to throw food on the floor after releasing the dog to reward him and to encourage him to get up and ‘reset’ him ready for the next sit-stay.
-Throwing food on the floor outdoors is not quite so practical, especially on grass, so you’ll need to release the dog and feed him by hand, or alternatively you can use a toy to reward him.
+Indoors you were able to throw food on the floor.
+Throwing food on the floor outdoors is not quite so practical, especially on grass, so you’ll need to release your dog and feed him by hand.

-A few seconds of tug play or a fetch of a ball make great rewards especially when dogs begin sitting for longer periods of time.
-Choose whatever you think your dog will like best.
+Alternatively you can use a toy to reward him.
+A few seconds of tug play or a fetch of a ball make great rewards especially when dogs begin sitting for longer periods.
+Choose whatever your dog will like best.

 Exercise 11 – walking the T